Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Related Work

 \section{Related Work}

-Evaluating the performance of cache networks is hard, considering that the computational cost to exactly analyze just a single LRU (Least Recently Used) cache, grows exponentially with both the cache size and the number of contents \cite{king1972analysis,dan1990approximate}.
-Multiple approximation approaches have been studied \cite{breslau1999web,che2002hierarchical,dan1990approximate,dernbach2016cache,fricker2012versatile, fricker2012impact,jelenkovic2008characterizing,mahanti2000traffic,rosensweig2010approximate,gallo2014performance, zhang1999web,Rosensweig2013} in the literature, with two key types of analysis techniques - Che's approximation \cite{che2002hierarchical} and the network calculus approach \cite{Rosensweig2013}.
+Evaluating the performance of cache networks is hard, considering that the Markov chain associated with a single LRU (Least Recently Used) cache has an exponential number of states \cite{king1972analysis,flajolet1987birthday,dan1990approximate}.
+Multiple approximation approaches have been studied \cite{breslau1999web,fagin1977asymptotic, che2002hierarchical,dan1990approximate,dernbach2016cache,fricker2012versatile, fricker2012impact,jelenkovic2008characterizing,mahanti2000traffic,rosensweig2010approximate,gallo2014performance, zhang1999web,Rosensweig2013} in the literature, with two key types of analysis techniques - the characteristic time approximation \cite{flajolet1987birthday,fagin1977asymptotic, che2002hierarchical} and the network calculus approach \cite{Rosensweig2013}.
 One of the key metrics to quantify in caching systems is the hit rate, which describes the probability of finding a file in the cache given a popularity distribution on the set of available content.
-The authors of \cite{che2002hierarchical} presented a method for approximating (called the Che's approximation) the hit rates for such a system assuming that all files are of identical size.
-However, in most cases, files are of different sizes.
-Further work by the authors of \cite{fricker2012versatile} provide the theoretical machinery behind the efficacy of Che's approximation and provide a simple extension the case of multiple file sizes (c.f. equation (5) therein).
+The authors of \cite{flajolet1987birthday} provided an expression for hit rate of identical-sized files, which can be computed using numerical integration approaches.
+The authors of \cite{fagin1977asymptotic, che2002hierarchical} presented a method for approximating (called the characteristic time approximation) the hit rates for such a system assuming that all files are of identical size.
+However, in most cases files are of different sizes.
+Further work by the authors of \cite{fricker2012versatile} provide the theoretical machinery behind the efficacy of the characteristic time approximation and provide a simple extension to the case of multiple file sizes (cf. equation (5) therein).